Can you do Disney World in 3 days?

 Day 1 – Arrive, Check-in, Head to EPCOT

-Once you land at the Orlando International Airport (MCO), get your luggage and head to the Disney Magical Express.
+Once you land at the Orlando International Airport (MCO), get your luggage and head to the Disney Magical Express (ending at the end of 2021).
 The Disney buses were made to make your trip much easier by dropping you off at your Disney hotel.

 Once you’re checked in, freshen up and head over to Epcot.